ucd-library/cork-app-utils/README.md

     // this is used to map stack traces to the original source sourceMapUrl : String,

+    // extension of the source map file.
+Example to '.map'
+    // when set the source map url will be the url of the error
+    // plus this extension
+    sourceMapExtension : String,

     // custom attributes to send in request body customAttributes : {}
   }